 Provost's Office Staff

-The Provost's office staff includes well-trained individuals in the following areas: Provost’s Area, Academic Planning and Resources Management, Faculty Affairs, Research, Undergraduate and Graduate Studies.
+The Provost's office staff includes well-trained individuals in the following areas: Provost’s Area, Academic Planning and Resources Management, Faculty Affairs, Undergraduate and Graduate Studies.

 The Provost and her Senior Staff lead or participate as members in a number of key University committees.
 Through extensive university-wide committee work with other members of the University community, the Provost’s Office serves to initiate, support, develop, and promote the advancement of the University’s academic vision.